Doxuno

 DEADLOCK RESOLUTION

-Deadlock: A "Deadlock" shall be deemed to exist when the Shareholders or the Board of Directors are unable to reach agreement on a material matter that requires Shareholder or Board approval, despite good-faith efforts to resolve the matter over a period of at least thirty (30) days.
+Deadlock: A "Deadlock" exists when the Shareholders or the Board cannot reach agreement on a material matter requiring approval, despite good-faith efforts over at least thirty (30) days.

-Resolution Mechanism: In the event of a Deadlock, the Parties agree to resolve the matter through mediation by a neutral third party.
+Resolution Mechanism: The Parties shall resolve a Deadlock through mediation by a neutral third party.

-The Parties shall select a mutually acceptable mediator within fifteen (15) days of declaring a Deadlock.
-If the Parties cannot agree on a mediator, they shall request the American Arbitration Association to appoint one.
-The mediation shall be completed within sixty (60) days.
-If mediation is unsuccessful, either Party may pursue binding arbitration or other legal remedies as set forth in this Agreement.
+The Parties shall select a mutually acceptable mediator within fifteen (15) days of a declared Deadlock (failing which, the American Arbitration Association appoints one), and complete mediation within sixty (60) days.
+If mediation fails, either Party may pursue binding arbitration or other remedies under this Agreement.

 12.